 - UserAccount (Optional): - For versions before 21.8, the default account for installing the adapter is iC3Adapter. - From version 21.8 and up, LocalSystem is the only account name to use. - GroupID: (Optional).
-If supplied, this automatically authorizes the computer and assigns it to the specified group.
-If that group does not exist, the computer remains in the pending state.
-Obtain this value from PMC.
-Click the group you want to use.
-The Group ID is shown in the Details page for the script.
-Copy the Group ID for this script.
+If supplied, automatically authorizes and assigns the computer to the specified computer group.
+To get the GroupID, go to the Computer Groups page, and click the group you want to use.
+The Group ID is shown on the Properties page.
+Copy the Group ID.